Documentation Index

 On insert (POST)

-When a pk_live request with a valid user JWT creates a new document:
+When apk_live request with a valid user JWT creates a new document:

 - If the request body omits the owner field (e.g.,

 userId), urBackend automatically injects the authenticated user’s ID.
-You do not need to send it manually.
+You do not need to send it manually. - If the request body includes the owner field and it matches the JWT’s

-- If the request body includes the owner field but it does not match the JWT’s
+userId, the insert proceeds normally. - If the request body includes the owner field but it does not match the JWT’s

-userId, the request is rejected with 403.
+userId, the request is rejected with403.

 On update and delete (PUT, PATCH, DELETE)

-urBackend fetches the existing document and compares its owner field value against the JWT’s userId.
+urBackend fetches the existing document and compares its owner field value against the JWT’suserId.
 If they do not match, the request is rejected with 403.
 The user can only modify their own records.

 Additionally, attempting to change the owner field in a PATCH or PUT body is always rejected — ownership is immutable after insert.